Example installation on OpenBSD

 Nextcloud final steps

-Now that we have all in place, you should go to your browser with your URL (I am asuming you have an SSL already installed):
+Now that we have all in place, you should go to your browser with your URL (I am assuming you have an SSL already installed):

 https://domain.tld